-DP Requirement 40% Continuous Assessment Mark 80% Attendance at practical's ---------------- --------------------------------------------------------------
+DP Requirement 40% Continuous Assessment Mark 80% Attendance at practical's ---------------- --

-Title GENERAL NURSING 412 Code SNGN412 Department Nursing Science Prerequisites SNGN311, SNGN312, SNMW311, SNMW312, SNPR319 Co-requisites None Aim To equip student with composkills in the effective mana services at all levels, aimin types of patients in diffescientific knowledge and s gement of nursing ng at providing qua erent settings us unit and health care ality patient care of all Content Audio vision Aid Factors in nursir learning Planning for tead in-service educa s, selection, use a ng settings that aff ching including ori tion, client/ patien ect teaching and entation programme, Assessment Theory: 50% Continuous Assessment Mark (tests, Assignments Presentations, and case studies) 50% Formal end of module exam (3 hours) Practical: Continuous assessment: DP Requirement 40% Continuous Assessm ent Mark 80% Atte endance at practical's
+Title GENERAL NURSING 412 Code SNGN412 Department Nursing Science Prerequisites SNGN311, SNGN312, SNMW311, SNMW312, SNPR319 Co-requisites None Aim To equip student with composkills in the effective mana services at all levels, aimin types of patients in diffescientific knowledge and s gement of nursing ng at providing qua erent settings us g unit and health care ality patient care of all Content Audio vision Aid Factors in nursir learning Planning for tear in-service education s, selection, use a ng settings that aff ching including ori tion, client/ patien ect teaching and entation programme, Assessment Theory: 50% Continuous Assessment Mark (tests, Assignments Presentations, and case studies) 50% Formal end of module exam (3 hours) Practical: Continuous assessment: DP Requirement 40% Continuous Assessm ent Mark 80% Atte endance at practical's

-Title Midwifery 4B Code SNMW412 Department Nursing Science Prerequisites SNGN311, SNGN312, SNMW311, SNMW312, SNPR319 Co-requisites None Aim To extend and integrate puerperium, and the new-by-prematurity and its complication of develop competency management of abnormation of abnormation of the child. oorn/child, such as cations in the diagnos puerperal sepsis and sis, monitoring and Content the study of a woman and the Prevention, diaconditions affect baby/child e.g. ischaemic ence bnormal condition child. gnosis and mana ting the woman du Post-partum ha phalopathy. my and physiology in ns which affect the gement of abnormal uring puerperium, the nemorrhage, hypoxic ursing Council rules s of the country.
-Assessment Theory: 50% Continuous Presentations, and case s 50% Formal end of modul Practical Continuous assessment 5 Final 3 hour theory exams Assessment Mark tudies) e exam (3 hours) 0%, DP Requirement 40% Continuous Assessm ent Mark 80% Atte endance at practical's
+Title Midwifery 4B Code SNMW412 Department Nursing Science Prerequisites SNGN311, SNGN312, SNMW311, SNMW312, SNPR319 Co-requisites None Aim To extend and integrate the knowledge of abnormalities of puerperium, and the new-born/child, such as puerperal sepsis and prematurity and its complications To develop competency in the diagnosis, monitoring and management of abnormalities during puerperium and of the neonate and the child.
+Content Application of knowledge of Anatomy and physiology in the study of abnormal conditions which affect the woman and the child.
+Prevention, diagnosis and management of abnormal conditions affecting the woman during puerperium, the baby/child e.g. Post-partum haemorrhage, hypoxic ischaemic encephalopathy.
+Integration of the South African Nursing Council rules and regulations as well as the laws of the country.
+Assessment Theory: 50% Continuous Assessment Mark (tests, Assignments Presentations, and case studies) 50% Formal end of module exam (3 hours) Practical Continuous assessment 50%, Final 3 hour theory exam 50% DP Requirement 40% Continuous Assessm endance at practical's